enzom06/enzom06/README.md

 projets pour le challenges (package):

 2022:

-mars:Robot d'Arbitrage (websoskets, threading, ...)
+mars: Robot d'Arbitrage (websoskets, threading, ...)

 avril:
 <!---
 enzom06/enzom06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.